Supporting Our Students: Two Levies, One Goal

 This is an exceedingly complex and lengthy proposition.
 District consolidation in our state is rare because it takes away the unique identity of the school district as well as local control.
 It is also worth noting that merging with Shelton could increase local school tax rates for Hood Canal taxpayers by 400% due to the much heavier tax burden in that district.

-What happens if the levy doesn’t pass?
+What happens if the levies don't pass?

 Are the pictures we have been seeing the final design?